Norman Hetherington: Cartoonist

-He had attended classes at the National Art School before the war; and once the war was over, he continued his studies, and attended classes there four nights a week.
+He had attended classes at the National Art School before the war; and once the war was over, he continued his studies attending classes there four nights a week.

-When he was only 15, and still a student at Fort Street Boys' High School, Hetherington sold his first cartoon to The Bulletin magazine.
-He contributed to The Bulletin from time to time over the next few years; and he even continued to do so whilst he was in the army.
+When he was only 16, and still a student at Fort Street Boys' High School, Hetherington sold his first cartoon to The Bulletin magazine.
+He continued to contribute to The Bulletin over the next few years and continued to do so whilst he was in the army.

-As a freelance cartoonist he sold work to magazines that included Man, Man Junior, Army, Humour and Quiz: "His modus operandi was to approach the best-paying magazine first and continue on until he got down to the worst paying with whatever was left of his work".
+As a freelance cartoonist he also sold work to magazines that included Man, Man Junior, Army, Humour and Quiz: "His modus operandi was to approach the best-paying magazine first and continue on until he got down to the worst paying with whatever was left of his work".

 He was discharged from the army in May 1946, and was immediately asked to join the full-time Bulletin staff; he continued to work for The Bulletin until 1961 (when all of the staff were sacked by Frank Packer, its new owner).
 He worked alongside such artists as Norman Lindsay and Percy Lindsay.